ReDI-School/intro-java/README.md

   **https://redi-school.github.io/intro-java**

+This website was generated from the [jekyll-course-template](https://github.com/ReDI-School/jekyll-course-template).
+You can create your own course website creating a repository out of the same template.

 ## Authoring the website

+Every markdown `.md` file is scanned and transformed into a page automatically.
+This includes files in subdirectories.
+The course homepage is stored in `index.md`.

 The website is built using [Jekyll](https://jekyllrb.com) and hosted automatically by GitHub Pages.
 You cannot use a different generator, as Jekyll is the only one supported by GitHub Pages.